wb14123/scala2grpc/readme.md

 ### 5. Run sbt task to generate GRPC proto and code

 Now you can run sbt task to generate grpc files.
-If any of the model or service classes has been changed, you also need to re-run the task before compile the code.
+If any of the model or service classes has been changed, you also need to re-run the task before compile the code. `clean` is needed because there maybe outdated generated classes.

 ```
 sbt clean generateGRPCCode